Alfa Romeo Giulia (2015): Giulia Advanced Efficiency

-At the 2016 Paris Motor Show the Giulia's economic version called "AE" - Advanced Efficiency was unveiled.
-The AE was available with the Giulia and Giulia Super trim levels, it has 180 PS diesel engine and an 8-speed automatic transmission.
+At the 2016 Paris Motor Show, the Giulia's economic version called "AE" - Advanced Efficiency was unveiled.
+The AE was available with the Giulia and Giulia Super trim levels, and has a 180 PS diesel engine paired with an 8-speed automatic transmission.
 The fuel consumption combines to 4.2 L/100 km and just 99 g/km of emissions in the combined cycle.
 It has some specific technical solutions to achieve these values like implementation of a low-pressure EGR valve that improves engine efficiency, an air-water intercooler, a secondary engine cooling circuit in addition to the primary circuit, and specific gearbox ratios.
 The height of the car's body is lowered by 5 mm, it has specifically designed alloy wheels and the drag coefficient has been reduced to 0.23 for less drag force.
 The Giulia "AE" Advanced Efficiency is fitted with specific 205/60 R16 tyres for reducing rolling resistance.
 It was discontinued beginning with 2019 model year.